OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 The SVT-HEVC encoder achieves the best performance when restricting each channel to only one socket on either Windows\* or Linux\* operating systems.
 For example, when running four channels on a dual socket system, it&#39;s best to pin two channels to each socket and not split every channel on both sockets.

-LogicalProcessors (-lp) and TargetSocket (-ss) parameters can be used to management the threads.
+LogicalProcessors (-lp), FirstLogicalProcessor (-flp) and TargetSocket (-ss) parameters can be used to management the threads.
 Or you can use OS commands like below.

 For example, in order to run a 6-stream 4kp60 simultaneous encode on a Xeon Platinum 8180 system the following command lines should be used: